Constitution and By-Laws of the

 HISTORIAN – shall be charged with the individual and group records and incidents of the Post and Post members and shall perform such duties as archiving, collection of news articles, etc. that will retain and safeguard the historical record of the Post and other duties of record-keeping that may pertain to the Post.

-CHAPLAIN – shall be charged with the spiritual welfare of the Post members and will offer Non-Sectarian service in the event of dedications, funerals, public functions, etc. The Chaplain will be selected by the Membership and serve until he/she no longer wishes to.
+CHAPLAIN – shall be charged with the spiritual welfare of the Post members and will offer Non-Sectarian service in the event of dedications, funerals, public functions, etc. The Chaplain will be selected by the membership and serve until

 SERVICE OFFICER – shall, each month contact members regarding medical and veteran affairs that may affect the health and well-being of members, and act as liaison with the Veteran’s Administration and Veterans Hospital regarding assistance for members.
 This Officer shall be the primary contact for New Members.